 Earn Your Happy Ending: Harold and Kumar are extremely happy to have White Castle burgers after all the crap both of them, particularly Harold, went through.

 Even the Guys Want Him: At least two guys show some attraction to Kumar; an old man in the hospital tries to hold his hand, and one of the medics is obviously infatuated.

-Fan Disservice: Two college girls who are also twins with English accents?
+Fan Disservice: Two hot college girls with English accents?
 Fantasy completely ruined when the boys overhear them playing a game of "Battleshits".

 Food Porn: The White Castle commercial that sends Harold and Kumar on their quest.
 It even includes sleazy-sounding porn music.
 There's also the Burger Shack drive-thru guy's description of White Castle burgers.